github-jimjim/Jomfish-Source-Code/README.md

 ## Usage

 - **Version 2.0** doesn't support any special UCI commands, only the basic ones without configuration options like Overhead or Threads.
+- **Version 4.0** support Overhead.
 - Compile it and use it in any arena of your choice.

 ### Compilation Process